 How to Fix Disney+ Video Quality Problems

-You are able to stream Disney+ at 4K if the video you are trying to watch supports it.
-If you are seeing low-quality video or you are not able to watch in 4K, there are some things you need to check.
+You are able to stream Disney+ in 4K if the video you are trying to watch supports it.
+If you are seeing low-quality video, or you are not able to watch in 4K, there are some things you need to check.

 The next thing to look at is if your Internet connection is fast enough.
-Try running a Speed test on the device you are streaming from or from right next to it if you are on WiFi.
+Try running a speed test on the device you are streaming from.
 Disney recommends 5 Mbps down for HD and 25 Mbps down for 4K Ultra HD.
-If your speeds are too slow, try restarting your device, your router and maybe even your modem.
+If your speeds are too slow, try restarting your device, your router, and maybe even your modem.

 If you have another device between your streaming device and your TV, it may prevent 4K as part of anti-piracy efforts.
 You may also need to get a new HDMI cable or a device that supports 4K.

-If Disney+ video is skipping or stuttering, you can fix this on your own in most cases.
-There are a few things you need to try.
+If Disney+ video is skipping, freezing, or stuttering, you can fix this on your own in most cases.
+Here are a few things you need to try: